Genetic studies on Russians: Y-DNA chromosomes

 Haplogroup R1a has been associated with Balto-Slavic speakers and makes up roughly half of all Y-DNA chromosomes, except in Northern Russia, where it declines to 20–30%.
 Haplogroup R1b is found in a mosaic pattern, and generally in low frequencies.
 Haplogroup N (N3 and N2) has been associated with Altaic and Uralic speakers, N3 decreases from North (>35%) to South (<10%), while N2 is present among Northern Russians (3–14%), but absent elsewhere.
-Haplogroup I1a decreases from South (~15%) to North (~5%) and follows an "out-of-Balkan" trend, while I1b is commonly found in Scandinavia and correlates "with ancient routes from Scandinavia to the Volga Basin" among Russians.
+Haplogroup I2a (Dinaric) decreases from South (~15%) to North (~5%) and follows an "out-of-Balkan" trend, while I1b is commonly found in Scandinavia and correlates "with ancient routes from Scandinavia to the Volga Basin" among Russians.
 Other haplogroups, such as E3b and J2 "exhibit spotty frequencies in Russians".

 mtDNA chromosomes

 The mitochondrial gene pool of Russians are represented by mtDNA types belonging to typical West Eurasian groups.
 East Eurasian admixture was shown to be minimal and existed in low frequencies in the form of Haplogroup M. The same studies indicate Eurasian haplogroups present at a frequency of 97.8% and 98.5% among a sample of 325 and 201 Russians respectively.